Designations Congruent with Things: Chapter 13

 At a first approximation he is.

 “How do you feel?”
-Hermann asks, for the eight hundred thousandth time, probably because he wants a real answer almost as much as Newt does when he asks the same question, reversed.
-Probably he deserves one, given all the restraint he’s been displaying and good decisions he’s been making, but Newt isn’t totally sure how to go about answering in a meaningful way, not now, not yet, not over pancakes, yeah, that would probably be a bad idea.
+Hermann asks, for the two hundred and sixty-two thousandth time, probably because he wants a real answer almost as much as Newt does when he asks the same question, reversed.
+Probably he deserves one, given all the restraint he’s been displaying and good decisions he’s been making, but Newt isn’t totally sure how to go about answering in a meaningful way, not now, not yet, not over pancakes, yeah, that would be a bad idea.

-“Um,” Newt says, pushing the bounds of first-approximating into something like three-halves-approximating, “I think that my brain might be trying to freak out about something it only partially remembers.”
+“Um.”
+Newt pushes the bounds of first-approximating into something like three-halves-approximating with, “I think that my brain might be trying to freak out about something it only partially remembers.”

-“Yes,” Hermann says, meeting him at the three halves mark.
+“Yes.”
+Hermann meets him at the three halves mark.
 “I’m certain you’re correct about that.”

 “Not really sure how this is going to go,” Newt confesses, in what turns out to be a passably conversational tone, finally.

-“Yes,” Hermann says, in an equally passable conversational tone.
+“Yes,” Hermann says, equally passable.
 “That is life, I suppose.
-But I would advise against equating your current system state with a future one.”
+But I’d advise against equating your current system state with a future one.”

 “What are you doing dude?”
-Newt asks, not knowing himself what he means, exactly, by posing the question, knowing it’s something profound, knowing it’s something so weighed down it’s broken loose from everything he’d like to burden it with because he’d tied a rock to a jet plane with the verbal equivalent of an old and brittle rubber band, and yeah, the link between question and intent snaps under next to no tension, and he is useless sometimes, god, but, even so, he manages to relax his shoulders, shift his position, and pick his fork up because he is eating these pancakes, for sure—they are delicious and eating is necessary.
+Newt asks, not knowing himself what he means, exactly, by posing the question, knowing it’s something profound, knowing it’s something so weighed down it’s broken loose from everything he’d like to burden it with because he’d tied a rock to a jet plane with the verbal equivalent of an old and brittle rubber band, and yeah, the link between question and intent snaps under next to no tension, and he’s useless sometimes, god, but, even so, he relaxes his shoulders, shifts his position, and picks up his fork because he is eating these pancakes, for sure—they are delicious and eating is necessary.

 “I’m sure I don’t know,” Hermann replies.
-“My thought processes are not entirely my own at the present moment.”
+“My thought processes are not entirely my own at present.”

 “Geiszler’d,” Newt says, with deep and profound sympathy.